Mold does more than ruin books; it makes people sick.

 Special Libraries – serve those in specific environments like hospitals, businesses, museums and government entities

 There are nearly 120,000 official libraries nationwide.
 Housed within these structures are countless paper volumes and precious documents.
 All must have clean and unpolluted indoor environs to keep their inventories protected.
 But many don’t.
-Which means there are countless collections specialists – those who protect and manage their inventories — who are at risk for mold-related problems.
+This means there are countless collections specialists – those who protect and manage their inventories — who are at risk for mold-related problems.

 Mold and mildew are terms that refer to more than 100,000 species of fungi.
 (2) Mold spores are present everywhere in our environment, generally in an inactive state where they do little or no damage.
 But when water or humidity provides necessary moisture, dormant spores will germinate.
 Mold will digest its food source – in a library, that’s paper and cloth (such as book covers and bindings) – in order to survive.
 (3) This process stains and destroys books, papers, and other library collections over time.
 It also makes people sick.

 Just as mold poses a threat to documents and books, it also jeopardizes human health.
 Toxic mold makes its way into a person’s airways through inhalation and can also enter via the skin by way of cuts and abrasions.
 Although serious consequences are rare, active mold can cause respiratory problems, skin and eye irritation, and infections.
 The degree of risk from exposure is determined by the amount of mold present and a person’s general health – people with allergies tend to be more susceptible to mold spores.
 (4)